Hôtel Tassel: History

-Exterior design and facade
+Exterior and façade

-The building's exterior, namely the facade, is in itself an example of Art Nouveau.
+The building's exterior, namely the façade, is in itself an example of Art Nouveau.
 Horta implemented a number of different stylistic changes that distinguished the building from others at the time.
 These changes, however, all existed within the realm of Art Nouveau, and came from his selection of materials and the way that they all came together to form a building that exemplified the style as a whole.
 For example, the exterior is designed to be smooth and have a sense of fluidity.